- Education and Science»

 As a once entirely primitive organism, man has brought on the advent of what one day might be his very undoing: technology.

 Let's think about the types of stimulation that were available to primitive man (and still are to those primitive tribes still in existence): hunting, courtship, sex, and family.
-That's pretty much it.
-And up until very recently, these concepts were considered to be the most important realities in every individual's life; that is, until technology made it through the development stage and cannon-balled itself into our otherwise smooth and tranquil ways of living.
+Up until very recently, these concepts were considered to be the most important realities in every individual's life; that is, until technology made it through the development stage and cannon-balled itself into our otherwise tranquil ways of living.

 This isn't to say that technology has ruined everything, or that is has no benefit.
 Technology has enabled to live longer, fuller lives.
 It has provided us with the basis of modern medicine, society, and politics.
 The coming of technology was the next logical step in man's developmental process and, no matter which way evolution continued to drift, man ended up exactly where he was always meant to be.